-In conclusion, one unifying general function for a unified field has been provided with the application of Planck units which not only unifies all of the conventional fields and respective forces, but also unifies massenergy and electric charge with "spacetime," and includes quantum field theory and relativity as well.
-Accordingly, the unifying principles were applied in a description of the geometry (including internal structure) and functionality of certain aspects of the unified field including certain aspects of the geometry and functionality of electromagnetic, gravitational, and nuclear interaction, certain aspects of the geometry and functionality of Lorentz transformations, and certain aspects of the structure and function of elementary particles (including antiparticles), atoms, molecules, and bodies of astronomical dimensions.
-In broadening, the resulting unified field theory proposes to also provide a basis for describing and solving problems in unified terms in other areas of physics which include subject matter which pertains to relevant "probabilistic" phenomena, chaos, big bang theory, and, in general, the Universe as a whole (including dark matter, dark energy, and the expansion of the Universe).
+In conclusion, one general function for a unified field has been provided with the application of Planck units which not only unifies all of the conventional fields and respective forces, but also unifies mass-energy and electric charge with "spacetime," and includes quantum field theory and relativity as well.
+Accordingly, the unifying principles were applied in a description of the geometry (including internal structure) and functionality of certain aspects of the unified field including certain aspects of the geometry and functionality of electromagnetic, gravitational, and nuclear interaction, certain aspects of the geometry and functionality of Lorentz transformations, certain aspects of the structure and function of elementary particles (including antiparticles), atoms, molecules, and bodies of astronomical dimensions, and, in general, the Universe as a whole (including dark matter, dark energy, the expansion of the Universe, and certain aspects of big bang theory).
+In broadening, the resulting unified field theory proposes to also provide a basis for describing and solving problems in unified terms in other areas of physics which include subject matter which pertains to relevant "probabilistic" phenomena and chaos.
 While furthermore, it is proposed that the principles of the unified field theory presented are also applicable as a means of describing and solving problems in unified terms in other areas of the sciences.